CD-Xbow/vibe/README.md

 # VIBE SNIPPETS
-Snippets of small Vibe projects

 These are small Vibe apps that some folks may find useful.
 I certainly do.

 ## Originals
-- restyler.html is an image style transfer tools which produces a restyled form of a single image - try it http://restyle.puter.site
+- restyle.html is an image style transfer tools which produces a restyled form of a single image - try it http://restyle.puter.site
 - masstransfer.html.
-This is a batch tool does the same thing as restyler.html to a group of images - try it http://masstransfer.puter.site
+This is a batch tool does the same thing as restyler.html to a group of images - try it http://mass-transfer.puter.site
 - Custom.html is a small app to make and save custom links

 ## Remixes